-No matter what we’ve each got on our plates, 2020 introduced new challenges, and if you’re like me, some days just end in a teary defeat.
-We know from studying pandemics of the past that, after our current physical health crisis and economic crisis, a mental health crisis is sure to follow.
-Changes to our routines, interruptions to our traditions, strain on our social relationships, political turmoil and the generalized uncertainty of COVID-19 all add up, for adults and for kids.
+No matter what we’ve each got on our plates, we've all faced wild, new challenges in the past few years.
+And, no matter what "schooling" looks like for your family, fall brings changes to routines, and that always brings a little stress with it.
+Changes to our routines, interruptions to our traditions, strain on our social relationships, and the ongoing uncertainty of COVID-19 all add up, for adults and for kids.
 Whew!
-Need strategies right away to help kids (and you) weather it all?
+Do you feel like you need strategies to help kids (and you) roll with it all?
 We've got you covered.

-All of this has many of us are looking for simple, family-friendly and effective ways to help our kids stay grounded, connected and healthy in body, mind and heart.
-Sounds good, but how do you teach young children about Wellness?
-Though there are many lessons that fall under the wellness umbrella, we’ve chosen to focus our recent Wellness class series on three pillars—time outdoors; playful learning; and mindful movement.
+Many of us are looking for simple, family-friendly and effective ways to help our kids stay grounded, connected and healthy in body, mind and heart.
+But how do you teach young children about these lifelong wellness concepts?
+Though there are many lessons that fall under the wellness umbrella, it can help to focus on three pillars—time outdoors; playful learning; and mindful movement.
 Here’s why.

 Making Sense through Play

-This fall, we identified six wellness concepts to reinforce with kids: kindness; gratitude; active energy; joy; focus and wishes for the future.
-How will we teach such concepts to kids ages 2 to 8?
+How can we teach concepts like joy, gratitude and kindness or strategies for how to take risks, manage disappointment or keep calm to kids ages 2 to 8?
 Through play—the ideal way for young learners to make sense of their world.
 For example, with a little expert framing, simple, playful acts can be a gateway to understanding big concepts.
 For example, teachers can help kids to learn more about kindness as they play with filling and dumping different materials in and out of containers, using that physical experience as a metaphor for how we fill each other up with acts of kindness.
 Or, we can help kids can learn to focus their minds as they play sound-making games.

 Want to try teaching kids these topics on your own?
 Take an example like gratitude.
 Teach kids about gratitude as you make a gratitude tree or work together to create a nature thank you card for your local park system.
 Or check out hundreds of ideas in our DIY activity catalog.